Also under Sexual And Institutional AbuseSexual And Institutional Abuse Home

 The maximum monetary payment available under the Redress Scheme is $150,000.

-The ‘opt-in’ nature of the Redress Scheme relies on potential defendants to claims agreeing to participate in the Scheme.
+The ‘opt-in’ nature of the Redress Scheme relies on potential defendants to claims first agreeing to participate in the Scheme.
 The Commonwealth cannot compel potential defendant institutions to participate.
 Not all institutions have opted in to the Redress Scheme.

 Physical and/or emotional abuse is also not covered by the Redress Scheme – unless such (non-sexual) abuse occurred “in connection with” the sexual abuse.